 In the mid-1600s, Culpeper (1653) writes about the energetic differences between varying colors of rose: white and red roses are both cooling and drying, with white being the stronger in both regards, despite its uncommon use as an internal remedy.
 In Culpeper’s era, roses were used in wine to address pain in headaches, pain in the eyes, ears, throat, heart, stomach, and gums as well as a sitz bath for the “fundament.”
 Dried and powdered roses in water or wine helped “stay the women’s courses” (regulate menstruation, probably).

-In Traditional Chinese Medicine (TCM), roses work on the Liver and Spleen channels, are warming and bitter, help to harmonize blood and move Qi, break up stagnation, relieve breast tenderness, menstrual pain, belching, and poor appetite (Yin Yang House, n.d.).
+In Traditional Chinese Medicine (TCM), rose works on the Liver and Spleen channels, is warming and bitter, help to harmonize blood and move Qi, break up stagnation, relieve breast tenderness, menstrual pain, belching, and poor appetite (Yin Yang House, n.d.).

 Is rose cooling as in Western herbalism, or is it warming as in TCM?
 In a blog article (n.d.) about rose, herbalist Kiva Rose interprets the “warming” aspect in TCM through rose’s ability to promote movement of Qi, and the “cooling” aspects in its anti-inflammatory action.